Which Certification Is Right PMP® Or PMI-ACP® ?

 As an agile practitioner your roles would entitle you to:

 Now, if you have all ‘yes’ for one certification then you have your answer.
-However, it often happens professionals get confused even after underling the roles of both the certifications.
+But, it often happens professionals get confused even after underling the roles of both the certifications.
 They have ‘yes’ for both the certifications.
 This is where the juggling takes place.

-What to do when there is a tie between both PMP® and PMI-ACP®.
+What to do when there is a tie between both PMP® and PMI-ACP®?
 I have devised a little questionnaire for you.
 Score ‘1’ if you are affirmative in either PMP® or PMI-ACP®.

-You monitor projects but you do not interact with complete team, you only interact with few set of people and manage project in organized environment.||You are leading team and interact with each team member on regular basis.|
+You monitor projects, but you do not interact with the complete team.
+You only interact with a few sets of people and manage the project in an organized environment.

-You are responsible for your teams productivity, you are the one who sees the gaps and find solutions if team fails to produce desired results.
+You are responsible for your team's productivity.
+You are the one who sees the gaps and finds solutions if the team fails to produce desired results.

-You do not get into details of how the software develops, you never bother about the build integration and coding issues.
+You do not get into details of how the software develops.
+You never bother about the build integration and coding issues.

-You are working as a Project Manager of development team of 10-15 size and your main role is to ensure delivery, and you do use agile values in making day to day decisions.
+You are working as a Project Manager of the development team of 10-15 size.
+Here, your primary role is to ensure delivery, and you do use agile values in making day to day decisions.

-You do prepare status reports but they are not that complex, they goes to management but management also connected with you and they do discuss status with you when they need details.
+You do prepare status reports, but they are not that complex.
+These reports go to management, but management also connected with you.
+They do discuss status with you when they need details.